davidseve/cloud-native-deployment-strategies/README.md

 There is **minimum downtime** and we can do a **rapid rollback** just undoing the changes in the services.

 However, meanwhile we are going to do the switch, we have to be ready to do a rapid rollback.
-We need the **doubling or total resources** (we will see how to minimize this)
+We need the **doubling or total resources** (we will see how to minimize this).
 It is also very important to keep **backwards compatibility**.
 Without it, we can not do independent Blue/Green deployments.
 ## Shop application